 - It has templates to help set up different types of habits with different ways to track them.

 - It captures notes on why you couldn’t complete the habit.
 Keeping records proved useful when trying to stop incomplete habit days.

 By using strides every day, it helped motivate me to continue the challenge and ensure I don’t break the chain of completed days.

-One area that never gets discussed sufficiently in Atomic Habits is routines.
 The reality of life means waking up, and rowing are not the only two things I have to do that day.
-I have to get clean, dressed, have breakfast and get out of the house in time for work.
+I have to get clean, get dressed, have breakfast and get out of the house in time for work.

 So I needed to make sure rowing was part of my morning routine.

 I have found using the Seconds app lets me list out the tasks I have to do in the morning and tells me what the next task should be.